One Love Manchester

-One Love Manchester was a benefit concert and British television special on 4 June 2017, organised by American singer Ariana Grande, Simon Moran, Melvin Benn and Scooter Braun in response to the Manchester Arena bombing after Grande's concert two weeks earlier.
+One Love Manchester was a benefit concert and British television special on 4 June 2017, organised by American singer Ariana Grande in response to the bombing after Grande's concert at Manchester Arena two weeks earlier.
 It took place at Old Trafford Cricket Ground, and was attended by 55,000 people.
-Guest stars included Justin Bieber, the Black Eyed Peas, Coldplay, Miley Cyrus, Mac Miller, Marcus Mumford, Niall Horan, Little Mix, Katy Perry, Take That, Imogen Heap, Pharrell Williams, Robbie Williams and Liam Gallagher.
+Guest stars included Justin Bieber, the Black Eyed Peas, Coldplay, Miley Cyrus, Mac Miller, Marcus Mumford, Niall Horan, Little Mix, Katy Perry, Take That, Imogen Heap, Victoria Monét, Pharrell Williams, Robbie Williams, U2 and Liam Gallagher.

 Proceeds from the event went to the We Love Manchester Emergency Fund established by Manchester City Council and the British Red Cross to help the victims and their families.
 The British Red Cross received more than £10 million in donations in the 12 hours following the concert.
 Networks from at least 50 countries broadcast the concert live, which was simultaneously streamed live on various platforms, including Twitter, Facebook, and YouTube.
 New York's Vulture.com ranked the event as the No. 1 concert of 2017.

 Background

-On 22 May 2017, a suicide bomb attack was carried out at Manchester Arena in Manchester, England, following a performance by an American songstress Ariana Grande as part of the singer's Dangerous Woman Tour.
-22 of the concert-goers and parents who were in the entrance waiting to pick up their children following the show were killed, more than 800 were injured and 116 of those were seriously injured.
+On 22 May 2017, a suicide bomb attack was carried out at Manchester Arena in Manchester, England, following a performance by American singer Ariana Grande as part of her Dangerous Woman Tour.
+22 of the concert-goers and parents who were at the entrance waiting to pick up their children following the show were killed, and 1,017 were injured.

-Within a few hours after the bombing, Grande herself posted on Twitter: "broken. from the bottom of my heart, i am so so sorry. i don't have words."
+Within a few hours of the bombing, Grande herself posted on Twitter: "broken. from the bottom of my heart, i am so so sorry. i don't have words."
 The tweet briefly became the most-liked tweet in history.
 Grande subsequently suspended her tour and flew to her mother's home in Boca Raton, Florida.
 On 26 May, she announced that she would host a benefit concert in Manchester for the victims of the attack.